Sakhalin-I: ExxonMobil withdrawal

 On March 1, 2022, ExxonMobil, the principal operator of the Sakhalin I project, announced its complete withdrawal from the project.
-A company press release cited the war in Ukraine and the desire to comply with Western sanctions as reasons for the termination of operations, along with a desire to protect investors' assets.
+A company press release cited the Russian invasion of Ukraine and the desire to comply with international sanctions as reasons for the termination of operations, along with a desire to protect investors' assets.
 In the same document, ExxonMobil announced its intent to end any participation the company had or has planned in the country.
+Exxon wrote off $4.6 billion consequent to exiting its Russian business.

+On 15 August 2025, coinciding with the 2025 Russia–United States Summit, Russian law was changed to permit Exxon to reenter the Sakhalin-1 project, subject to contracts for necessary foreign-made equipment being agreed.
+Sakhalin-1 had never been directly designated under U.S. sanctions.